Died

 However, tragedy struck on August 23rd, 1987, during a race off the Isle of Wight.
 The ‘Colibri’ collided with a wave produced by a nearby tanker, causing the ultralight boat to crash.
 Pironi, Giroux, and Guénard were killed instantly.
 Their bodies were brought back to the Isle of Wight by Navy helicopters.

 Didier Pironi was buried at Grimaud near St. Tropez a few days later.
-His wife, Catherine, was pregnant with twins.
+His girlfriend, Catherine, was pregnant with twins and gave birth two weeks later, naming them Gilles and Didier.

 Didier Pironi Formula One World Championship career